 I’ve been thinking a lot about the recent piece on electoral strategy from the Collective Power Network (CPN), which draws heavily on our chapter’s work in local races.
 Learning lessons from our past work is key for developing better strategy for the future, and this is a great start to that conversation.
-Folks should absolutely read the piece; it’s concise and makes a clear case for how to approach elections as socialists.
+Editor's note, hosting for the original article has been taken down as of July 11, 2023.

 I generally agree with the approach that CPN lays out–e.g. strategic use of the Democratic ballot line, mass canvassing, avoiding paper endorsements.
 However, our discussions should also include the following considerations that were not fully addressed in the piece: